avcrowdhackathon/CommunityHero/README.md

 Future plans:

-   - Make the Messenger bot graphical (include pictures of products)
    - Arrange meetings with supermarkets so that we can integrate them into our platform and build a dataset with real products and prices
    - Make the order choose the least price depending on the number of supermarkets
    - Improve search results for orders from SMS by using more advanced NLP algorithms & Machine Learning when we have more data from past queries